NREL/resstock/measures/ResStockArguments/README.md

 **Water Heater: Operating Mode**

 The water heater operating mode.
 The 'heat pump only' option only uses the heat pump, while 'hybrid/auto' allows the backup electric resistance to come on in high demand situations.
 This is ignored if a scheduled operating mode type is selected.
 Applies only to heat pump water heater.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#heat-pump'>Heat Pump</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#heat-pump'>Heat Pump</a>) is used.

 - **Name:** ``water_heater_operating_mode``
 - **Type:** ``Choice``